-Using supervised learning, we use a three-stage methodological process to construct measures of industrial policy, which we detail below.
-First, we train a classification model using manually labeled data that strictly conform to our formal definition of industrial policy (Section 2.A).
-Next, we apply this classifier to predict instances of industrial policy across our database of approximately 47,000 policies.
-Finally, we generate flow-based measures of industrial policy at the country-sector-year level.
-We provide technical documentation and discussion of our models and workflow in the technical appendix.
+We construct measures of industrial policy using a three-stage supervised learning process, described in this section.
+First, we manually label a subset of data according to our formal definition of industrial policy (Section 2.A).
+Second, we use this labeled data to train a classification model.
+Third, we apply the trained classifier to predict instances of industrial policy across our database of approximately 47,000 policies.
+We use these predictions to generate flow-based measures of industrial policy at the country-sector-year level.
+Technical documentation is provided in Appendix B.